InvestmentSystems/recombinator/README.md

 </pre>

 It turns out that the mean and median are below the AR coefficient estimated on the original sample.
-This is due to the fact that the bootstrap breaks the dependence structure whenever a new block starts.
+This is due to the fact that the block bootstrap approach breaks the temporal dependence whenever a new block starts.
 One can reduce this effect by choosing a higher block-length at the expense of reducing the number of possible permutations of the data.

-Another way to reduce this issue is to use a tapered-block bootstrap which is designed to smooth-out the breakages occurring at the block-transition points.
+Another way to reduce this issue is to use a tapered-block bootstrap which is designed to mitigate artificial structural breaks introduced by the resampling procedure at the block-transition points.

-Importing the function
+Import the function
 <pre>
 from recombinator.tapered_block_bootstrap import tapered_block_bootstrap
 </pre>

-Running the bootstrap
+Run the tapered-block bootstrap
 <pre>
 y_star_tbb \
     = tapered_block_bootstrap(y,